dimitrifrazao/burrito_shop/README.md

 The app uses a mysql database.
 If you want to test this app without using docker you'll need to install [mysql](https://www.mysql.com/).
 Use the sql/schema.sql file to create the burritoDB database.

+## Authentication

+The app requires a google authentication for order and order detail end points.

+First, you'll need to create a [google OAuth 2.0 credential](https://developers.google.com/identity/protocols/oauth2).
+When setting your credential redirect path, make sure to set your host and port:
+`http://{your host}:{your port}/auth/google/callback"`

+In your .env file add a client id and client secret from your OAuth 2.0 credential:
+GOOGLE_CLIENT_ID = "{client id}"
+GOOGLE_CLIENT_SECRET = "{client secret}"

+In your .env file make sure to define the host and port used in your redirect path, ex:
+REDIRECT_HOST = localhost
+REDIRECT_PORT = 3000

+You also need to define a session secret in your .env file:
+SESSION_SECRET = "some secret word"

+You can disable authentication when running tests by setting this .env variable to true:
+SKIP_AUTH = true

+NOTE: do not update passport.
+[There's a bug on version 6 that causes a crash](https://github.com/jaredhanson/passport/issues/907).

 ## Docker